clerk/clerk-sdk-node/README.md

 #### getUser(userId)

-Retrieves a single user by their id:
+Retrieves a single user by their id, if the id is valid.
+Throws an error otherwise.

 ```ts
 const userId = 'my-user-id';